jakub-zwolakowski/scvs/TIS_README.md

 ### libmod_e01

+NOT IMPLEMENTED YET

-NIY (modifying the string returned from setlocale)
+Modifying the string returned from `setlocale` is indeed Undefined Behavior.
+TrustInSoft currently does not detect it.

 ### libmod_e02

+NOT IMPLEMENTED YET

-NIY (modifying the string returned from localeconv)
+Modifying the string returned from `localeconv` is indeed Undefined Behavior.
+TrustInSoft currently does not detect it.

 ### libmod_e03

+NOT IMPLEMENTED YET

-NIY (modifying the string returned from getenv)
+Modifying the string returned from `getenv` is indeed Undefined Behavior undetected currently by TrustInSoft.

 ### libmod_e04

+NOT IMPLEMENTED YET

-NIY (modifying the string returned from strerror)
+Modifying the string returned from `strerror` is indeed Undefined Behavior undetected currently by TrustInSoft.

 ## libptr